DylanThomasShine/acoustra_manager/README.md

 ### 1.3 Design

 - #### Colour scheme
-The six colours that are used for the Acoustra Manager website are very similar to the original website design for the band.
+The five colours that are used for the Acoustra Manager website are very similar to the original website design for the band.
 I have chosen these colours to remain close to the original color scheme the banfd already use.

 ![Colour scheme](static/images/colorscheme.jpg)